CHAPTER 27: ON ALIEN BODIES AND COSMIC TWINS

 From the inside, neither of them knows this.
 And that’s crucial.
 If they did, everything would tilt.
 The rule still stands: no awareness of origin, no awareness of purpose, no awareness of being mirrored.
 Each life feels singular.

-From the probe’s point of view, this is brilliant.
+From the builders of the probe’s point of view, this is brilliant.
 It’s a control and an experiment at the same time.
 Same biological starting point, same moment of creation, but radically different contexts — and a quantum thread quietly comparing outcomes without ever intruding.

 But from a human perspective, this is where it gets uncomfortable again.